 Born: February 9, 1940, in Port Arthur, Texas

-This “Child of Rhythm and Blues” who is considered a pioneer in the field of “Swamp Rock” stopped playing until the 1980s.
-He worked on the Alaska Pineline during 1970s.
-For many years, he worked construction through Insulars Local No. 22, along with fellow musician John Piggot.
-When Piggot asked him to play at some dances, Bourgeois returned to music and recorded an album appropriately titled “It’s Never Too Late”.
-As of 2016, he is still performing at local arts events and charity functions.
+Bourgeois worked on the Trans-Alaska Pipeline during the 1970s.
+For many years, he worked construction through Insulators Local No. 22, along with fellow musician John Piggot.
+When Piggot asked him to play at some dances, Bourgeois returned to music and soon after recorded an album appropriately titled "It's Never Too Late."